EliziumNet/Krayola/README.md

 + KrayolaThemeName (optional)

 If $KrayolaThemeName is specified, then it is used to lookup the theme in the global $KrayolaThemes hash table exposed by the Krayola module.
 If either the theme specified does not exist or not specified, then a default theme is used.
 The default theme created should be compatible with the dark/lightness of the background of the terminal currently in use.
 By default, a dark terminal is assumed and the colours used show up clearly against a dark background.
-If *KRAYOLA-LIGHT-TERMINAL* is defined as an environment variable (can be set to any string apart from empty string/white space), then the colours chosen show up best against a light background.
+If *KRAYOLA_LIGHT_TERMINAL* is defined as an environment variable (can be set to any string apart from empty string/white space), then the colours chosen show up best against a light background.

 #### Helper function Show-ConsoleColours